antmicro/embench-tester/README.md

 * microwatt
 * lm32

-Results are stored in directory named after the tested CPU as a set of json files.
+The results are provided as a set of json files stored in a directory named after the tested CPU.
-To create summarizing tables run the `./table_maker.py` script.
+To create the summarizing tables, run the ``./table_maker.py`` script.
 The script will create the following files:

-* `relative_results.csv/rst` - aggregated cores results in relation to ARM Cortex M4
+* `relative_results.csv/rst` - aggregated in relation to Arm Cortex M4
-* `absolute_results.csv/rst` - aggregated absolute cores results in ms
+* `absolute_results.csv/rst` - aggregated absolute results in ms
-* `platform.csv/rst` - contains information about the toolchains, simulators and core versions used in the benchmark.
+* `platform.csv/rst` - contains information about the toolchains, simulators and cores versions used in the benchmark.